pnp/PnP-Tools/Solutions/SharePoint.SandBoxTool/README.md

  - [Sandbox tool for SharePoint 2016](https://github.com/OfficeDev/PnP-Tools/blob/master/Solutions/SharePoint.SandBoxTool/Releases/SandboxTool%20For%20SharePoint%202016.zip?raw=true "Sandbox tool for SharePoint 2016")
  - [Sandbox tool for SharePoint 2013](https://github.com/OfficeDev/PnP-Tools/blob/master/Solutions/SharePoint.SandBoxTool/Releases/SandboxTool%20For%20SharePoint%202013.zip?raw=true "Sandbox tool for SharePoint 2013")

-Once you've downloaded the tool (or alternatively you can also compile it yourself using Visual Studio) you have a folder with the tool .exe file + supporting assemblies.
+Once you've downloaded the tool (or alternatively you can also compile it yourself using Visual Studio) you have a folder containing the tool **sandboxtool.exe**.
 Start a (PowerShell) command prompt and navigate to that folder so that you can use the tool.

 ## Using the tool for SharePoint Online ##
 Since this tool needs to be able to scan all site collections it's recommended to use an app-only principal with tenant scoped permissions for the scan.
 This approach will ensure the tool has access, if you use an account (e.g. your SharePoint tenant admin account) then the tool can only access the sites where this user also has access.